nomoixyz/vulcan/docs/src/examples/results/example.md

 ## Examples
 ### Working with result values

-This example shows different ways of getting the underlyng value of a `Result`
+Different methods of getting the underlyng value of a `Result`

 ```solidity
 // SPDX-License-Identifier: MIT